 The amazingly patient Sarah, my surf instructor, encouraged me gently.
 She let me take my time and didn’t push me to get in.
-I swallowed my fear, and entered with my board, Snow White, and slowly walked out into the water, swishing my feet like they had told me to do, to scare away stingrays.
+I swallowed my fear, grabbed my board, Snow White, and slowly walked out into the water, swishing my feet like they had told me to do, to scare away stingrays.
 I was so afraid of being stung that I didn’t notice the first wave coming my way.
 “Dive!”
 Sarah yelled.
 But it was too late.
-The wave struck me at powerful force, toppling me into the water and throwing Snow White into the air.
+The wave struck me with a powerful force, toppling me into the water and throwing Snow White into the air.
 “Cover your head’!”
 I heard Sarah holler.
 Thankfully the board didn’t hit me but I got my first mouthful of salt water.

 The first thing I had to learn was how to do a “turtle roll” under an approaching wave.
 It terrified me but after being struck again by another powerful wave, I gave it a try.
 As the wave approached, I grabbed the rails of my board and flipped over letting the wave crash above my board.
 I panicked under the water and popped up to another round of saltwater up my nose and down my mouth.
 This surfing thing wasn’t going too well.
 I realized at that point I had two options.
 Do another dreaded turtle roll under the wave or surf on top of it.
 It was time for me to overcome my fear.

 I surfed for another hour that day, stunned by how far I’d come in such a short while.
-Just hours before I was terrified of even going into the ocean and now I was out there, overcoming my fears and anxiety and having a blast.
+Just hours before I was terrified of even going into the ocean and now I was out there, overcoming my fears and having a blast.
 I realized that stepping out of your comfort zone and trying something completely new is an empowering feeling and sometimes you need to do that in order to personally grow.

 It was an important reminder to me as well that oftentimes in life the only thing holding me back is myself and that I can do anything as long as I set my mind to it.

-As the week drew to a close, I felt incredibly grateful for this amazing, powerful opportunity.
+As the week drew to a close, I felt incredibly grateful for this amazing opportunity.
 As promised, each and every one of us left Chicabrava feeling thrilled and empowered.
-We had shared rooms together, stories of our lives, words of support and encouragement, and developed a wonderful camaraderie with each other and the fantastic staff.
+We had shared rooms together, stories of our lives, and words of support and encouragement, and developed a wonderful camaraderie with each other and the fantastic staff.
 Although we started off as strangers, we left as friends each one of us taking home a little piece of Nicaragua in our suitcase and feeling a little bit stronger.